Max Gawn: 2014–2016: Improvement, breakout and first All-Australian selection

-2017–present: Injury and comeback
+2017–2019: Injury and comeback

 After Gawn's All-Australian year in 2016, external expectations on him were high, especially with the third-man ruck rule change—whereby only the two nominated ruckman were allowed to compete in the ruck—with Fox Footy personality and former player, David King, saying Gawn would relish in the rule change and "take his game to another level."
 Furthermore, he was named inside the top twenty players heading into the 2017 season by AFL Media and was touted as "undoubtedly one of the game’s finest and most influential players" by Fox Sports Australia's Riley Beveridge.
 His season was recognised internally too as he was retained in Melbourne's leadership group for the 2017 season.